LILM INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Lilium N.V. Investors With Substantial Losses Have Opportunity To Lead Class Act...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Lilium N.V. ("Lilium" or "the Company") (OTCMKTS: LILM) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+15, 2024 (GLOBE NEWSWIRE) -- Attorney AdvertisinG -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Lilium N.V. (“Lilium” or“the Company”) (OTC PK: LILMF, Nasdaq: LILM) and certain of its officers.

 Class Definition